PlanktoScope/PlanktoScope/documentation/docs/reference/software/interfaces/mqtt.md

 ### `status`

-This high-level topic is used to send information to the Node-Red process.
+This topic is used to send information to the Node-Red process.
 There is no publication or receive at this level.

 #### `status/pump`